pitylee/test-assignment/README.md

 `
 telnet IP 9003
+`
+or
+`
 nc -vz IP 9003
 `

-***!Note:** See the xdebug ini file for configuration, and consult your ide extension documentation for how to configure it!*
+***!Note:** See the xdebug ini file, you can rename the given example, adjust the configuration configuration, and consult your ide extension documentation for how to configure it!*

 ## Commands